Insulated and Non-sparking tools - A prerequisite for steel industry

 In the guide for Electrical Safety it is stated in Section 3.2.4.iv that:

-Electrical hazards that have been identified in the guide earlier are: shock, electrocution and flashover.
-Electrical shocks are the highest reported incidents in Electrical Safety.
+Electrical hazards that have been identified in the guide earlier are shock, electrocution, and flash over.
+Electrical shocks are the most reported incidents in Electrical Safety.
 Hence, it is imperative to eliminate (or at least drastically reduce) electrical shocks in Steel plants.
 This alone would be a big step in safety.
-Electrical technicians use hand tools such as screwdrivers, pliers, wrenches, in maintenance of panels, busbar, electrical wirings, etc. within the various locations of the plant.
-As such they are at the highest risk of shocks and electrocutions.
-Standard operating procedure in any steel plant should require every electrical technician to carry a set of 1000V Insulated toolkit which has the most commonly tools used by them.
+Electrical technicians use hand tools such as screwdrivers, pliers, and wrenches in the maintenance of panels, bus bar, electrical wiring, etc. within the various locations of the plant.
+As such, they are at the highest risk of shocks and electrocutions.
+Standard operating procedure in any steel plant should require every electrical technician to carry a set of 1000V Insulated toolkit which have the most commonly used tools.
 A toolkit such as the below one should be available and used:

 Another very severe hazard is a flashover.
-While flashovers are not as common as electrical shocks its severity necessitates its complete elimination.
+While flashovers are not as common as electrical shocks, their severity necessitates their complete elimination.
 There have been several incidents of flashover where steel tools are known to have caused short circuits between high potential contacts.
 Usage of insulated tools can reduce risks of such shorting and prevent flashovers.

 Fire Safety (SG/16)